wohaco/despace/venus.md

 ## Science & tech targets
 > There is an [archived version of this section](faq_venus_20200618.md): far more complex.

 Just a preliminary list of the Venus targets/explorations.
-Based on [VEXAG ⎆](https://www.lpi.usra.edu/vexag/), Venus missions/units proposals, and anyone who can.
-The idea is to prepare a brief systematized list of the Venus targets & explorations of the retired, active, proposed SC suitable for scientists, & engineers, & managers, & passers by.
-The one which is able in the same time to tell about what was done & in what volume, what is processing now & why it’s so cool, what is proposed & why it’s so important.
-Something like a bridge between scientists & other humanity just to show that all of these complex scientific terms can be described with some statistic terms without a need to read a lot of literature or trust their words.
-Soon there will be something new, for example, links between targets/explorations, SC, & a couple of brief description of the each one current state.
+Based on [VEXAG ⎆](https://www.lpi.usra.edu/vexag/), Venus missions/units proposals, & anyone who can.
+The idea is to prepare a brief systematized list of the Venus targets & explorations of the retired, active, proposed SC suitable for scientists, & engineers, & managers, & passers‑by.
+The one which is able at the same time to tell about what was done & in what volume, what is processing now & why it’s so cool, what is proposed & why it’s so important.
+Something like a bridge between scientists & other humanity just to show that all of these complex scientific terms can be described with some statistical terms without a need to read a lot of literature or trust their words.
+Soon there will be something new, for example, links between targets/explorations, SC, & a couple of brief descriptions of each one current state.

 Targets & explorations for Venus, including [VEXAG](vexag.md) activity.
-In brief — 97 targets in total (34 tech., 63 scientific) consisting of: 33 never occured (19 tech., 14 scientific), 57 was tried (11 tech., 46 scientific), 7 mostly done (4 tech., 3 scientific).
+In brief — 97 targets in total (34 tech., 63 scientific) consisting of 33 never occurred (19 tech., 14 scientific), 57 was tried (11 tech., 46 scientific), 7 mostly done (4 tech., 3 scientific).
 Comments:

    - **T** — technical; **C** — contact research; **D** — distant research; **F** — fly‑by; **H** — manned; **S** — soil sample return; **X** — technology demonstration
-   - **Sections of measurement and observation:**
+   - **Sections of measurement & observation:**
       - Atmospheric/climate — **Ac** composition, **Ai** imaging, **Am** mapping, **Ap** pressure, **As** samples, **At** temperature, **Aw** wind speed/direction.
       - General — **Gi** planet’s interactions with outer space.
       - Soil/surface — **Sc** composition, **Si** imaging, **Sm** mapping, **Ss** samples.